 Beyond ASCII

-ASCII covers English well but is inadequate for international text.
-Several extensions and replacements:
+ASCII covers English fine but can’t handle international text.
+The extensions and replacements:

-- Extended ASCII / ISO 8859: uses the high bit to encode an additional 128 characters (accents, currency symbols, etc.).
-Many regional variants.
+- Extended ASCII / ISO 8859: uses the high bit for another 128 characters (accents, currency symbols, etc.), with many regional variants.

-- Unicode: encodes every character of every writing system.
-The standard defines code points in the range U+0000 to U+10FFFF (about 1.1 million values, fitting in 21 bits).
+- Unicode: code points for every character of every writing system, U+0000 to U+10FFFF (about 1.1 million values, fitting in 21 bits).

-- UTF-8: variable-length encoding of Unicode that’s backward-compatible with ASCII (ASCII characters use 1 byte, others use 2–4 bytes).
-The dominant encoding on the web.
+- UTF-8: variable-length encoding of Unicode, backward-compatible with ASCII (ASCII characters use 1 byte, others 2–4).
+Dominant on the web.

-Modern software almost universally uses UTF-8 for new code, with ASCII as a special case.
+New code almost always uses UTF-8, with ASCII falling out as a special case.

-Character encoding is invisible when everything works and a nightmare when it doesn’t.
-Mixing encodings (a UTF-8 file read as Latin-1, for example) produces “mojibake” — characters interpreted by the wrong code page show up as gibberish.
+Encoding is invisible when everything works and a nightmare when it doesn’t.
+Read a UTF-8 file as Latin-1 and you get “mojibake”, characters interpreted by the wrong code page showing up as gibberish.